Features

 them if they meet or exceed the original Panasonic specifications and

-are suitable for the designs.
 4. Otherwise, the signal path for the Reissue is exactly the same as the Original Flangers made in 1979.
-5. The printed circuit board (PCB) has a different layout, but is all

 through-hole design, using full-size carbon film resistors and